 More Programmer Ranting

-Activate the cheat mode by pausing the game and entering sherrif fatman.
+Activate the cheat mode by pressing Help five times during the intro sequence when Haggar is told to turn the TV.
 Not only does it enable infinite lives, but it plays this sequence that can't be skipped, featuring the author of the above text.

 |The Final Fight series|